googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ##### Bounded Layers Only

 The `BaseGlyphV1Record` paint must define a bounded region.
-That is, is must paint within an area for which a bounding box could be defined.
+That is, is must paint within an area for which a finite bounding box could be defined.
 Implementations must confirm this invariant.
 A `BaseGlyphV1Record` with an unbounded paint must not render.